austinszeng/pr4adventure/README.md

 ## victory condition (3 points)
 - To win, the player can acquire all 4 stores on the map or kill all of the people on the map (including any added enforcers)

-## Bugs:
-- win condition acquisitions (checked and works)
-- win condition people left (not checked)

-## Notes :
+# Notes :
-- variables names are really sensitive due to the way i'm using inheritance with misc.py
-- when person dies in store, the items go to the store (maybe this is a mechanic though where you shouldn't kill in stores)
-- make it so you can't pickpocket when someone is engaged in the room?
-- pickpocketing and attacking both have risks of adding an enforcer to the map during the first encounter if the person notices and gets scared.
+- Pickpocketing and attacking both have risks of adding an enforcer to the map during the first encounter if the person notices and gets scared.
 However, the same person cannot call an enforcer on the map twice.
-They either stay scared are they have a chance to get mad and be engaged instead.
-Once engaged, they stay engaged
+Subsequent pickpockets where the person notices or subsequent attacks cause the person to either stay scared or they have a chance to get mad and be engaged instead.
+Once engaged, they stay engaged.

-## Ideas:
+# Ideas:
 - after all of this, need to balance the game (e.g. running away is way too easy rn)
 - maybe make stealing money more complicated and don't make it all go away with one swipe? add money that merchant makes from store to merchant's money?